WHAT I DO

 Some stuff I've done

-I'm a writer, songwriter, singer and voice actor.
+I'm a writer, screenwriter, songwriter, singer and voice actor.

-I'm the head writer for the upcoming TV western series, Big Sky.
+I'm the co-creator and head writer of an upcoming TV western series called Big Sky.

-My stories have been featured in twelve Chicken Soup for the Soul books and magazines like Black Belt, Inside Kung Fu, Nostalgia and Whole Life Times.
+I have contributed seventeen stories to Chicken Soup for the Soul books and fiction stories to magazines such as Black Belt, Inside Kung Fu, Nostalgia, Dirt Rag and Whole Life Times.

 I co-authored The Other Belfast, my father's memoir about growing up in Belfast, Northern Ireland between 1935 and 1957 before that town became known for all the wrong reasons.
 It is the story of a child's struggle to bond with a distant father, to survive the schoolyards and streets where boys emulated "hard men" role models, to understand the divisions between the Irish people, and to simply be a child in a rough and tumble world.
 From the sublime joys of love and friendship, to the terror of nighttime bombing raids by the German Luftwaffe during World War II, The Other Belfast is a journey of the spirit into a long-forgotten world as seen through the eyes of an adventurous and irrepressibly joyful child.

 You may have found this page because of my poem about grieving, How We Survive.
 I've received many touching emails from people telling me this poem helped them grieve lost loved ones in a healthy way.
 It always means a lot to me when someone takes the time to let me know that.
 What else are we here for if not to help each other?

 Black Belt magazine ended a 20+ year ban on fiction to print my story, The Master's Short-Lived MMA Career.